StemTBioinf/RprogrammingII/index.md

 hspc.s4 <- new("scell",data=exp.vals)
 ```

 Didn't work did it?
-When we call new is cheks to see that the slot `data` is of type `matrix`.
+When we call new is checks to see that the slot `data` is of type `matrix`.
 In this case we gave a `data.frame` which is why it failed.
 To make it work we need to do:

 ``` r
 hspc.s4 <- new("scell",data=as.matrix(exp.vals))
 ```

 This works.
 The `scell` object gets a required matrix and a new object `hspc.s4` which is an S4 class is made.
-Elemants of an S4 class are kept in `slots` and we can access them using the `@` symbol.
+Elements of an S4 class are kept in `slots` and we can access them using the `@` symbol.

 ``` r
 hspc.s4@data[1:10,1:10] # first 10 rows and 10 columns